mlflow/mlflow-website/website/blog/2024-03-18-deep-learning-part-2/index.md

 The code provided below illustrates the setup for Fine tuning, augmented with MLflow integration.
 We have marked the sections used for MLflow tracking.
 At the beginning of the functions, MLflow is configured, initiating a run that automatically logs the experiment.
 The details of  `callback.py` will be discussed in a later section.

 This example demonstrates how to set up a fine tuning job on Databricks.
 A similar setup can be achieved on any platform capable of supporting this type of workload.

+We are using the [e2e_nlg](https://huggingface.co/datasets/e2e_nlg) dataset as it is a great dataset is used for training end-to-end, data-driven natural language generation systems in the restaurant domain

 ```bash
 !export DATABRICKS_TOKEN && export DATABRICKS_HOST && export MLFLOW_EXPERIMENT_NAME && export MLFLOW_FLATTEN_PARAMS &&  \